VidTu/HCsCR/README.md

 Reset to the default target before commiting changes via `./reset`[^3] command to avoid mess.

-Running the client via generated tasks (e.g. for IntelliJ IDEA) usually doesn't work, because the Stonecutter Preprocessor requires setting the active project and also building via the chiseled build.
+Running the client via generated tasks (e.g., for IntelliJ IDEA) usually doesn't work, because the Stonecutter Preprocessor requires setting the active project and also building via the chiseled build.

 The development environment has stricter preconditions: Mixin checks, Netty detector, Java assertions, etc.